Tresjs/tres/docs/directives/v-log.md

 </template>
 ```

-Note that you can pass a modifier with the name of a property, for example `v-log:material`, and will log directly the `material` property 😍
+Note that you can pass a modifier with the name of a property, for example `v-log:material`, and it will directly log the `material` property 😍